NielsLindberg/frontend-nanodegree-mobile-portfolio/README.md

 To compare with the old site that was delivered by Udacity go to <a href="http://nielslindberg.github.io/old" target="_blank">nielslindberg.github.io/old</a>

 ## Found Issues
+The following issues are structued in the order of 1.
+What is the issue, 2.
+What do I plan to do about it, 3.
+What did i do about it.

 ### Pagespeed Insights
 To run pagespeed insights i simply added my github.io page as a remote and did a force push to that repo since I didn't have anything important on there to begin with.